KelinLyu/KGLEngine/README.md

 9. Under **Configuration Properties** - **Linker** - **Input** - **Additional Dependencies**, type the following lib files: glew32s.lib, glfw3.lib, OpenGL32.lib, assimp.lib, freetype.lib, sfml-audio.lib, and sfml-system.lib.
 10. Include the Engine.hpp in the cpp file containing the main function.
 Note that you can type "../" to jump to the parent directory.
 11. Build the project.

+If building the project produces no errors, you are good to go.